 - Ask for the feeder to return all the shots! 🙂

-For more advice on coaching & playing backhand follow this link
+For more advice on coaching & playing backhand drops and other variations follow this link